Top Model (Polish TV series) season 11

 Top Model, cycle 11 is the eleventh cycle of an ongoing reality television series based on Tyra Banks' America's Next Top Model that pits contestants from Poland against each other in a variety of competitions to determine who will win the title of the next Polish Top Model.

 Joanna Krupa, who also serves as the lead judge, returned to host the eleventh cycle.
 Other judges included fashion designer Dawid Woliński, fashion show director Kasia Sokołowska and photographer Marcin Tyszka.
 This is the eighth season of the show to feature male contestants.

 Among the prizes for the season are a contract with D'Vision Models Management, an appearance on the cover of the Polish issue of Glamour, and 100,000 złotys (US$30,000).

+This cycle introduced a brand new boot-camp which took place in Warsaw.
+The semi-finalists took part in three evaluations: fittings for the fashion show, test session, and self-presentation.
+After that, the final cast was selected.

 The international destinations of this cycle were Cape Town, Johannesburg and Punta Cana.
 The winner of the competition was 22-year-old Klaudia Nieścior from Tarnobrzeg.